datalad/datalad-metalad/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst

 - Name: text, the name of the dataset
 - Location: text, location where is the unarchived dataset stored
-- Keyword: list of text, at least one keyword is required
+- Author: person-reference or list of person-references, persons that have participated in the collection and creation of the dataset
-- Author (optional): list of person-references, persons that have participated in the collection and creation of the dataset
+- Keyword: (optional): text or list of text
 - Description (optional): text, could facilitate location of the dataset via search engines
 - Standard (optional): list of text, data format standards that are used in the dataset
 - Funding (optional): text or list of texts, name(s) of entities that funded the creation of the dataset, e.g "NIH"